thurloat/thurloat.github.com/posts/2012-07-06-jasmine-swallows-async-exceptions.rst

             - ReferenceError: candy is not defined

 **Bing!** - And there's the pattern.
-It is a little more verbose in plain javascript, but it still fulfils the main goal.
+It is a little more verbose in plain javascript but, it still fulfils the main goal.

-Now we can all breathe a sigh of relief that our false positives are being caused by poor coverage, not bad tests.
+Now, we can all breathe a sigh of relief that our false positives are being caused by poor coverage, not bad tests.

 Amendment